Financial-Times/origami-build-tools/TROUBLESHOOT.md

 ### Error `While executing gem ...
 (Gem::FilePermissionError)`

-When installing Sass and/or ScssLint, depending on how permissions are set on your machine, OBT might fail and return:
+When installing [Sass](http://sass-lang.com/) and/or [SCSS-Lint](https://github.com/causes/scss-lint), depending on how permissions are set on your machine, OBT might fail and return:

 >While executing gem ...
 (Gem::FilePermissionError).
 >You don't have write permissions for the /Library/Ruby/Gems/2.0.0 directory.